 In fact, in that the tests claim to be both “curriculum-based” and measures of college readiness, a strong argument can be made that they are not actually valid tests at all.
 (I’ve made that argument HERE.)

-As we say on our home page, “. . .
-[W]e believe that finding solutions in education entails thinking and communicating better with one another, encouraging the collaborative problem-solving abilities of a community of passionate rhetors, who are prepared and eager to reason, speak, argue, decide, and do.
+Why Rhetor?
+Because we believe that finding solutions in education entails thinking and communicating better with one another, encouraging the collaborative problem-solving abilities of a community of passionate rhetors, who are prepared and eager to reason, speak, argue, decide, and do.
 That’s the kind of community we want to be part of.

 Achieve (2014).
 Rising to the Challenge: Are High School Students Prepared for College and Work?
 Key findings from surveys among recent high school graduates.